|

 “systematically renegotiate” these bad trade deals.
 This

 renegotiation initially included Israel.
-According to a

 2018 report from the U.S. Department of Agriculture’s